-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.
+For the following sections, please provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:
+If your institution's 2024-2025 academic year costs of attendance are not available at this time, please select the checkbox below and enter the approximate date (i.e. MM/DD) when your institution's final 2024-2025 academic year costs of attendance will be available.